YanpingDong/BigDataRelatives/DevOps/Docker/README.md

     - Docker runs instructions in a Dockerfile in order
     - The first instruction must be 'FROM' in order to specify the Base Image from which you are building.(FROM \<repository\>[:\<tag\>] or FROM\<repository\>@\<digest\>)

-- Environment replacement : Environment variables (declared with the ENV statement) can also be used in certain instructions as variables to be interpreted by the Dockerfile, Environment variables are notated in the Dockerfile either with $variable_name or ${variable_name}
+- Environment replacement : Environment variables (declared with the ENV statement) can also be used in certain instructions as variables to be interpreted by the Dockerfile, Environment variables are notated in the Dockerfile either with $variable_name or ${variable_name}。在启动镜像成为容器的时候，设置容器的环境变量，比如：PATH等

 - MAINTAINER(depreacted): MAINTAINER "dyp \<email@email.com\>".  **LABEL replace this!** Syntax: LABEL \<key\>=\<value\>  \<key\>=\<value\> ...